behestee/awssh/README.md

 sudo ./setup_aws.sh
 ```
 > It will create and configure your server, just you need to modify the vhost conf, Jenkins configuration
 > and create your job at there.
+It also will install the mysql secure installation script and prompt you
+> for give your settings.

 # Modify Domain Name as necessary
 ```shell